Bruce Springsteen is bringing The River Tour to DC’s Verizon Center this week and it’s bringing me back thirty years.

 The dateless prep guy got tickets and his revenge.
 Oh, he was willing to sell the $17 tickets to us—for a price.
 A co-worker, a friend and I each agreed to pay him $50, the equivalent of a couple long shifts of work.
 Our investment put us squarely in the category of true fans.

 The night of the concert we felt like a Bruce song ourselves, working girls who put up with hot grills and hassles and scalpers for this: the sheer bliss that comes with being young and unencumbered and out on the streets.
 We were spirits in the night, all night.

-Between her and the prep guy, Jerry’s had lost its magic.
+Jerry’s had lost its magic.
 Baby, I was born to run, and did so—right over to a hostess job at Chi-Chi’s, with its exotic uniforms and staff of university students.
 I was sixteen and the possibilities were endless.

 Fast forward to 2016.
 The College Park Jerry’s, the Greenbelt Chi-Chi’s and Hecht’s are all gone.
 They didn’t pay enough attention.